Installing Dundas BI on Linux

 6. Prerequisites

 The installation requires a number of prerequisites to be installed before it can proceed further.
-If your system has all of the prerequisites, type y to continue.
+If your system has all of the prerequisites, enter y to continue.

-If your system is missing some of the prerequisites, to install the missing prerequisites either type fixall to install all the missing prerequisites or type the corresponding number to select a prerequisite to install.
+If your system is missing some of the prerequisites, install them automatically either by entering fixall to install all of them or the corresponding number to select them individually.

-Once all of the checks have passed, type y to continue.
+Once all of the checks have passed, enter y to continue.

 7. Instance details